Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 ### Push notification events

 Don't send push notification events client-side via the Android SDK.
-Because a user must open the app to initialize the Amplitude SDK in order for the SDK to send the event, events aren't sent to the Amplitude servers until the next time the user opens the app.
+Because a user must open the app to initialize the Amplitude SDK to send the event, events aren't sent to Amplitude until the next time they open the app.
 This can cause data delays.

 You can use [mobile marketing automation partners](https://amplitude.com/integrations?category=mobile-marketing-automation) or the [HTTP API V2](https://developers.amplitude.com/docs/http-api-v2) to send push notification events to Amplitude.